DinisCruz/Book_Generation_Z_Developer_Build/manuscript/content.md

  - **a work of art** - yes some diagrams look really beautiful, but the point of a diagram is to help with data communication,   understanding and collaboration.
 The point should be to empower decisions, not to look good
  - **not created from dynamic data** - all elements in the Visio diagram are manually added, which means that once the original data/scenario/architecture changes, the diagram will be out-of-data
  - **layout is pixel based** - which means that moving anything can become really hard because the actually location of a particular element is 'hard-coded' to a particular location in the page (i.e. its pixel).
 This is one of the reasons why changes are so hard, since it is easy to hit clashes between elements, when moving/adding new elements
  - **locked to a particular design convention** - due to the fact that the design is hard-coded and the creator of the Visio diagram has enormous scope for applying its creative interpretation to the diagram's data, what ever convention the author used, becomes the one that everybody has to use.
-This becomes a massive issue when it is required to see the diagram's data from differnt points of view or different levels of abstraction
+This becomes a massive issue when it is required to see the diagram's data from different points of view or different levels of abstraction
  - **very easy to mix abstraction layers** - another common problem with Visio, is the use of multiple abstractions in the same diagram (for example mixing network flows, with application flows, with user journey flows).
 This tends to be an side-effect of not being able to reuse part of the diagram in new diagrams for example focused on a particular use-case or user-journey.
  - **stored in binary or xml format (very hard to diff)** - not only these files are hard/impossible to diff, some of the file formats are proprietary (i.e. not open) and sometimes on online services the data is not even available.
  - **mixes data and design in same file** - to effectively diff data, it is key to store the data and the design in different files.
 Not only this will make the version diffing possible, it allows the creation of standard design templates (which will create a consistency of design, making it easier to consume)